How to Paint a Garage Floor By Applying Epoxy

 Add non-skid granules

 Let the first epoxy floor coating dry according to label directions.
 For the second epoxy floor coating, repeat Steps 7 – 9.
-If you don't want a glossy floor (it's slippery when wet), add a non-skid floor coating additive into the epoxy and stir well to disperse the granules evenly.
+Here's how to paint garage floors so they aren't glossy and slippery when wet.
+Add a non-skid floor coating additive into the epoxy and stir well to disperse the granules evenly.

 Let the first coat of your garage floor epoxy dry overnight, for a minimum of 16 hours (or according to label directions, since epoxy products vary).
 Add a non-skid product to the epoxy for the second coat, especially if your vehicles drag snow and moisture into the garage, or you'd feel safer on a less slippery floor.
 Repeat the “cutting in” and garage floor painting like the day before.